mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 > describe the QUIC interface that's being exposed, or if that ends up somewhere
 > else in the document.

-RTP-over-QUIC does not define prioritization mechanisms when handling different media as those would be dependent on the media themselves and their relationships.
-Prioritization is left to the application using RTP-over-QUIC.
+RoQ does not define prioritization mechanisms when handling different media as those would be dependent on the media themselves and their relationships.
+Prioritization is left to the application using RoQ.

 This document does not cover signaling for session setup.
-SDP for RTP-over-QUIC is defined in separate documents such as
+SDP for RoQ is defined in separate documents such as
 {{?I-D.draft-dawkins-avtcore-sdp-rtp-quic}}, and can be carried in any signaling protocol that can carry SDP, including the Session Initiation Protocol (SIP)